google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 <!--
 Often you'll find that issues with the data actually prevent you from performing a quality exploratory data analysis.
-Missing values.
-Impossible values.
-Values of the wrong type.
+These issues can include missing values, impossible values, and values of the wrong type.

-There are scores of issues that can making analyzing your data difficult.
+There are scores of issues that can make analyzing your data difficult.

 Because of this, you'll often find yourself doing some preprocessing of your data while you are performing EDA.
 Strictly EDA is just analysis.
-In practice data analysis and data preprocessing and manipulation are intertwined.
+In practice, data analysis and data preprocessing and manipulation are intertwined.
 As you look at your data more closely, you'll have to fix parts if it to look further.
 -->